TylerIsCoding/TylerIsCoding.com/shoe-store/README.md

 </p>
 <br>
 <h2>Lessons Learned</h2>
-<p>Building my personal portfolio website was a great learning experience and I took away several valuable lessons.
+<p>Building Silverpoint Sneakers was a great learning experience and I took away several valuable lessons:

 - The importance of planning and organization in the development process
 - The power of CSS Grid and Flexbox in creating responsive and flexible layouts